-Harden your Mailfence account
+Harden Your Mailfence Account

-Use a unique and strong password to harden your account
+Use a unique and strong password

-Enable Two-factor authentication (TFA)
+Enable Two-factor authentication (2FA)

 Disable access to services which are not in use

-You will also be asked to take this step after enabling TFA if all of your non-web services are enabled.
+You will also be asked to take this step after enabling TFA if all your non-web services are enabled.

-If you are using any non-web service i.e., SMTP, IMAP, POP, EAS, xDAV, Instant messaging for groups, then it is highly recommended to access them using a different password from your account web access.
+Are you using any non-web service i.e., SMTP, IMAP, POP, EAS, xDAV, or instant messaging for groups?
+Then it is highly recommended to access them using a different password from your account web access.

 Click on ‘Generate’.

 You can stop using a service specific password at any time by clicking on ‘Revoke’ [Settings -> Account -> Security: Services access (section)].

 Take necessary measures for Groups

-Following are some measures that you can take to strengthen the security and privacy of your Group.
+Following are some measures that you can take to strengthen the security and privacy of your Group :

-- Please be aware that in shared mailbox, all of your sender address(es) will be visible (including alias sender addresses) to Group members with whom you have shared your mailbox.
+- Please be aware that in a shared mailbox, all of your sender address(es) will be visible (including alias sender addresses) to Group members with whom you have shared your mailbox.
 This feature should be used in trusted circles only.

-- Depending on your requirements, make sure to set access rights for group tools i.e., documents, calendars, contacts to the minimum.
+- Depending on your requirements, make sure to set access rights for group tools i.e., documents, calendars, contacts, to the minimum.

-- To avoid exposing your Presence in Group chat, you can always set your status to ‘Offline’.
+- To avoid exposing your presence in Group chat, you can always set your status to ‘Offline’.

-Other measures to harden your Mailfence account
+Additional tips to harden your Mailfence account

-- Please be aware that your account First/Last name (provided at registration time) is used as a Display name for all sender addresses (including alias addresses).
-Your name also appears as the owner name of files that you own (visible to other group members).
-You can always change your account First/Last name or an alias address display name by going into your account Settings -> Account -> Personal data -> Edit.
+- Your account First/Last name (provided at registration time) is used as a Display name for all sender addresses (including alias addresses).
+Your name also appears as the owner name of files you own (visible to other Group members).
+You can always change your display name if needed.

 - Please be aware that your account username is visible in public page URLs (i.e., document public page, calendar public page).